 It was too good to be true.
-You called Electronic Imaging Materials for the first time to place an order for a roll of labels.
+You called Electronic Imaging Materials for the first time to place an order for label rolls.
 The product selection was spectacular.
 The ordering process was so easy your intern could have handled it.
 The customer service was friendly and you enjoyed chatting.
 And, just like that, you got the email that your order shipped out.
 So you were wondering, what’s the catch?
 And you just found it.
 As you unwrap your package, it hits you–you were sent the wrong order.
 Rather than receiving a roll of printed barcode labels, you were sent a blank roll.

 Before you ring up customer service, save yourself a call and begin to unwind the label roll.
 You’ll quickly see that under the outer-wrap of blank labels are the exact barcoded labels you ordered.
 You think maybe the machine stopped printing the end of the order.
 So EIM’s printers must have made a mistake?